 Students and Parents will be invited to an evening where they will hear from an Upper School College Counselor and a panel of professionals from college admissions and student life.
 The focus of the panel will include areas students can be focusing on now to get the most out of middle school and prepare for high school as well as learn how course selection and extracurricular activities play a role in the college process.

-Dr. Cooper's approach is to provide information while encouraging students to remain engaged and active in their high school experience.
+Our pre-college counseling approach is to provide information while encouraging students to remain engaged and active in their high school experience.
 Participating in a new club, sport or community service opportunity are just a few examples of how students can develop new skills and grow as a leader within our community.

 Beginning in mid-March of their junior year, all Rutgers Prep students are assigned to a section of Junior Seminar, a course which is specifically designed to support them as they engage with the college search process.
 The curriculum includes information that will help students get the most out of a college visit, design an impressive college résumé and learn the best way to choose teachers to approach about writing letters of recommendation in the fall.
-Students also receive their “point person” assignments in college counseling, develop preliminary college lists, and begin learning about the application process.
+Students also receive their “point person” assignments in college counseling, develop preliminary college lists, and begin learning about the college search process.
 In general, this is a time for juniors to reflect on their goals, touch base with friends and family, and think about who they are and why they want to go to college.

 - Speak with current seniors about their plans.